How to use every feature of OpenFurqan

 Yes.
 Bookmarks, notes, recitation recordings, and other saved data stay on your device and are not uploaded to our servers.
 If you clear your browser data, your saved content may be removed because it was never stored anywhere else.

 All Quranic text, translations, audio recitations, and linguistic data are sourced from well-established, widely trusted Islamic and academic datasets.
-Every piece of data has been carefully cross-checked, analyzed, and verified for accuracy before being included.
+Every piece of data is carefully cross-checked before inclusion.